ikelaiah/threadpool-fp/README.md

 The **Producer-Consumer Thread Pool** utilizes a fixed-size circular buffer combined with backpressure and retry mechanisms:

 - **Fixed-Size Circular Buffer**
-  - **Capacity:** The task queue is limited to 1024 items to ensure predictable memory usage.
+  - **Capacity:** The task queue is limited to 1024 items (configurable) to ensure predictable memory usage.
   - **Circular Nature:** Efficiently reuses buffer space without the need for dynamic resizing.

 - **Built-in Retry Mechanism**